Free at last, Free at last, Thank God almighty we are free at last. - Martin Luther King Jr.

 Prior to his rap career, Demione had a history of battery and armed robbery offenses influenced by his friends.
 He was almost arrested when he was 19 after they got into a fight with an undercover police officer.
 Years after Demione was robbed at gunpoint giving him a taste of the fear that he and his friends gave to their victims.
 Every near-death and painful experience brought him closer to God.
 It wasn't overnight but Demione soon changed his life and uses music to encourage himself and others as well.
 Demioine also worked a number of odd jobs like picking oranges at an orange grove and employment by the local labor pool to help his mother with the bills.
 In light of everything Demione lived through—a fractured home life, homelessness, poverty, mental illness, and more—the fact that he's sustained any semblance of a rap career is astounding.
 "Most people that come from where I come from looks like the environment they are trying to escape!"

-Demione is currently working on his next EP which is called Found Me, dropping Fall 2020.
+Demione is currently working on his next EP which is called Vibe, dropping in 2021.